VOLTTRON/volttron-developer/AGENT_DEVELOPMENT.md

 need to be ported to the new modular code base, but also want to have them available for the 8.x environment.

 With every tutorial there are requirements in order to make them work.
-This one is no differnet the following requirements should be installed system wide so they are available to be used throughout the tutorial.
+This one is no different, the following requirements should be installed system wide so they are available to be used throughout the tutorial.